The analysis presented on the website is based on the data from newest edition (2025).

 Leukemia (AML)

-Significant constraints in access to AML diagnosis and treatment have been identified in the Visegrád (V4) countries.
+In Visegrad Group (V4) countries, moderate to significant limitations in access to AML diagnosis and treatment have been identified.

 Read more